MyEdMentor

 In the Simulation

-In SPPIN Sim, your automation vs workforce balance affects your unit labour cost, operational throughput and resilience to workforce-related event cards.
+In MyEdMentor, your automation vs workforce balance affects your unit labour cost, operational throughput and resilience to workforce-related event cards.
 High automation scores well on cost efficiency but raises your capital intensity and can be impacted by technology failure events.
 Balanced teams tend to achieve the best overall score by combining cost efficiency with adaptability.

-See SPPIN Sim in action
+See MyEdMentor in action

 Book a free 30-minute demo tailored to your discipline.
 We'll run a live turn — AI world event, countdown, leaderboard reveal.